-Year Semester Internal Marks ternal Marks External Marks Second IV 50 50 100
+Year Semester Internal Marks External Marks Total Marks

+Second IV 50 50 100

+D 11

 This course covers the basic concepts of database systems, relational database, queries and database design.
 It is designed to provide solutions related to the strategies for storing data and transaction management.